G-Gakii/Healthcare-backend/readme.md

 - Enable users to locate healthcare providers based on location and specialization.
 - Improve cost transparency by displaying consultation fees and accepted insurance plans.
-- Simplify appointment booking with an intuitive scheduling system and reminders.
+- Simplify appointment booking with an intuitive scheduling system .
 - Promote accountability and quality of care through a feedback and ratings system.

 ## Features